top of page

 Statistics

-Only 14% of people who live with a gun owner have been trained to safely use those firearms.
+According to the BMJ Journals, only 14% of people who live with a gun owner have been trained to safely use those firearms.

+According to the Gun Violence Archive, over 365!
 There have been more mass shootings this year in the U.S. so far than days in the year (as of 6/1/23).

-As of 2019, gun violence is the leading cause of child mortality in ages 1-19 yrs, beating vehicle fatalities.
+According to Forbes, as of 2019, gun violence is the leading cause of child mortality in ages

-CA, CT, HI, MA, NJ, NY, and RI are all within the top 10 states with the strongest gun control laws AND the top 10 states with the lowest gun death rates.
+According to the Violence Policy Center, CA, CT, HI, MA, NJ, NY, and RI are all within the top 10 states with the strongest gun control laws AND the top 10 states with the lowest gun death rates.

 Values